sfu-discourse-lab/SFU_Comment_Extractor/README.md

 * `old_article_comments_spider.py` does all the work in this step
   * To run the code, in your terminal, `cd` to folder `Source_Code/Online_Source`, then type `sh run_old_article_comments_spider.sh`.
   * In the code, you also need to use your Globe & Mail user name and password.
 Check the line with commnet `# CHANGE THE USER AUTHENTICATION HERE`.
+  * The API key of gigya used in this code is for public use.
+To find more info, [check this link][5]
   * The input is is a file of base urls, check our `sample_base_urls.txt` under folder `Sample_Resources/Online_Resources`.
   * The output are article data files, comments data files and empty comments file
     * Check our `ArticleRawData` folder under `Sample_Resources/Online_Resources` for sample article data files.